-Our interpolated regularizer captures three important soft RL operators and allows us to smoothly interpolate between them using $\ttq$ and $\alpha_s$.
-On the one hand, $\ttq$ tradeoffs between maximizing the policy's entropy and having a policy that is close to the softmax of the Q-values.
-On the other hand, $\alpha_s$ controls between putting more weight on actions with high $\bar{Q}_s$-values ($\alpha_s>0$), with low $\bar{Q}_s$-values ($\alpha_s<0$) or uniform weight across actions ($\alpha_s=0$).
-The regularized value induced by this interpolated divergence is equivalent to the robust value for
+Given this perspective, we now analyze the uncertainty sets corresponding to the regularizers we considered above.
+Since each is a special case of GM, we first give the uncertainty set of GM:

 A proof is in App.~\ref{appx: known reg}.
-As opposed to \cite{derman2021twice}, the fact that our uncertainty sets are state-rectangular makes them independent of the executed policy, so the resulting formulation fits with the original robust MDP setting \cite{wiesemann2013robust}.
+As opposed to \citep{derman2021twice}, the fact that our uncertainty sets are state-rectangular makes them independent of the executed policy, which results in a formulation that fits with the standard robust MDP setting \citep{wiesemann2013robust}.

-We now illustrate in Fig.~\ref{fig:one_step_uncertainty} the uncertainty sets induced by three regularizers: negative Shannon entropy, soft mellowmax, and GM.
+Fig.~\ref{fig:one_step_uncertainty} shows the uncertainty sets induced by three regularizers: negative Shannon entropy, soft mellowmax, and GM.
 For this illustration, we consider a single-step generation process with 2 possible objects and associated proxy rewards $[1,1]$.
 Similarly to \citep{brekelmans2022your}, we find that the entropy regularized Bellman operator (left) fails to capture a meaningful notion of robustness.
-Regardless of the value of $\omega$, the uncertainty set does not contain $\Phi(x)$, though higher values of $\omega$ do bring the set closer to the proxy rewards.
-In App.~\ref{appx:multi_uncertainty_set}, we show that this problem is significantly exacerbated in a DCG with multiple steps.
+Indeed, the uncertainty set never contains the proxy $\Phi(x)$, although higher values of $\omega$ do bring the set closer to the proxy reward.
+This problem is significantly exacerbated in a DCP with multiple steps: at each layer, the uncertainty set becomes further away from the proxy reward (see App.~\ref{appx:multi_uncertainty_set}).

-The soft mellowmax operator (middle) is guaranteed to contain $\Phi(x)$ and illustrates a tradeoff in robustness: the true reward can be lower for one object but not both.
-When $\alpha=0$ (mellowmax), there is a symmetry in this tradeoff while increasing $\alpha$ skews it such that the object with higher $d_s$ only admits a small decrease in reward.
-One could imagine using a reference model as $d_s$.
-Then, the operator would need to be less robust to objects that have higher likelihood and very robust to unlikely objects.
-Finally, GM (right) interpolates between the two effects: while the uncertainty set for $0 < \ttq < 1$ does not contain $\Phi(x)$, it does contain points corresponding to decreases in reward.